-(4) Option awards represent the grant date fair value of the awards pursuant to FASB ASC Topic 718, as described in Note 5 "Stock Options and Warrants" in the Notes to Consolidated Financial Statements in the Company's Annual Report on Form 10-K for the year ended May 31, 2016, to which reference is hereby made.
-Figures for fiscal 2016 include additional compensation to extend the term of certain previously awarded options for an additional five years.
+(2) Option awards represent the grant date fair value of the awards pursuant to FASB ASC Topic 718, as described in Note 5 "Stock Options and Warrants" in the Notes to Consolidated Financial Statements in the Company's Annual Report on Form 10-K for the year ended May 31, 2017, to which reference is hereby made.
+Figures for fiscal 2016 include additional compensation relating to the extension of the term of certain previously awarded options for an additional five years and the vesting of certain warrants upon the achievement of strategic milestones.
+This table excludes options whose vesting remains subject to the achievement of strategic milestones, as specified in greater detail in the footnotes to the table under the heading "Outstanding Equity Awards at Fiscal Year-End" below, because the fair values of such options are not able to be estimated under FASB ASC Topic 718.

-(5) "All Other Compensation" represents the Company's contributions to the CytoDyn Inc. 401(k) Profit Sharing Plan.
+(3) "All Other Compensation" represents the Company's contributions to the CytoDyn Inc. 401(k) Profit Sharing Plan.